 Certain expenditure in establishing and commissioning Cyclopharm's PET central Pharmacies has been capitalised.
-No amortisation has been applied as the asset is not yet deemed held for use.
 No impairment provision has been deemed appropriate.
 The Directors are satisfied that the future economic benefits will eventuate to justify the capitalisation of the expenditure incurred.